School Trips to Reykjavík

 - Low cost, great for groups on a budget

 Accommodation: En-suite rooming, can take large groups, TV’s in each room.
+There are 2 types of accommodation available: hotel rooms and Viking style cabins.

 Meals: On-site restaurant.